 Preview Better U:

-Better U is an online ketamine treatment program that gives users an at-home treatment option for depression, anxiety, or chronic pain.
-The price for Better U treatment is a one-time fee ranging from $500 for four ketamine sessions, to $792 for eight ketamine sessions.
-Payment plans are available through Affirm, which are advertised as payment plans starting at $43 monthly.
-Better U serves those in 29 United States ages 18 and up and earned a 4.5 out of 5 stars in our independent review.
+Better U is an online ketamine treatment program that gives users an at-home treatment option for depression, PTSD, anxiety, sexual trauma, chronic stress, and more.
+The price for Better U treatment is a one-time fee ranging from $500 for five ketamine sessions to $792 for nine ketamine sessions.
+Payment plans are available through Affirm, which are advertised as starting at $54 monthly.
+Better U serves those in 31 US States, ages 18 and up, and earned a 4.5 out of 5 stars in our independent review.

 Better U services are best for those who have experience with other forms of mental health care, such as therapy or medication management.
 Likewise, since Better U only offers a few coaching integration sessions, users must be ready to put in extra therapeutic work on their own.
 If you are seeking talk therapy or are just starting on your wellness journey, BetterHelp and Talkspace are two great options.
 For more options, read our guide on the best online therapy platforms.